-Surviving Without Social Media
+Surviving Without Social Media Advertising – Is it possible?

 A couple of years ago, circa 1995, the world was laughing at the advent of commerce on the Internet.
 No one would have believed that the Internet would take the world by storm.
 This made headway during the past two years with an increase in digital business transformation happening globally due to the pandemic.
 Businesses were forced to enter into the digital world or face adversity.
-However, a new wave of digital business transformation is on the horizon; social media.
+However, a new wave of digital business transformation is on the horizon; social media advertising.

 Social media is changing how businesses interact with their customers, offer products and services and communicate with their employees.
-In summary, social media is changing the landscape of how businesses do business.
+In summary, social media advertising is changing the landscape of how businesses do business.
 However, recently there has been a shift in the behaviours of people and businesses alike to steer away from the use of social media to promote themselves.
 This shift was spearheaded by whistleblower Frances Haugen.
 She brought to light to the world that Facebook’s own research revealed that it amplifies hate, misinformation and political unrest, but the company hides what it knows.

 Can businesses survive without socials?

 The question on most people’s minds is can businesses survive without social media advertising?
 With the advent of Web 3.0 around the corner and platforms like TikTok being the difference between a record-breaking launch and a record-breaking failure, it’s hard to know the answer to this pressing question.
 Let’s take a look at a few companies which have ditched social media in the past year and their reasons for doing so.